Yelp/mrjob/docs/guides/runners.rst

             key, value = mr_job.parse_output_line(line)
             ... # do something with the parsed output

-You the :py:class:`~mrjob.job.MRJob`, use a context manager to create the runner, run the job, iterate over the output lines, and use the job instance to parse each line with its output protocol.
+You instantiate the :py:class:`~mrjob.job.MRJob`, use a context manager to create the runner, run the job, iterate over the output lines, and use the job instance to parse each line with its output protocol.

 Further reference: